 Advancing Your Salesforce Administrator Career with Pathstream

 The Salesforce admin interview questions above highlight some of the critical skills and competencies that a Salesforce administrator candidate must possess.
 In addition to preparing your interview answers, additional skills training and certification programs can make you a more competitive applicant and boost your Salesforce knowledge base.
-With Pathstream’s Salesforce Administrator Career Certificate, you can gain the fundamental knowledge and skills needed to excel in a career as a Salesforce Administrator.
+With Pathstream’s Salesforce Administrator Career, you can gain the fundamental knowledge and skills needed to excel in a career as a Salesforce Administrator.
 Learn more about advancing your Salesforce career with Pathstream here.

 Was this helpful?

 Thanks!
 What made it helpful?